arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/vscode.md

 > If you have an existing Jupyter Notebook, you can open it by right-clicking on the file and opening with VS Code, or through the VS Code File Explorer.

+After setting up Visual Studio Code for Jupyter Notebooks, the next step is to understand how to work effectively with code cells in the Notebook Editor.
+The next section discuss the process of creating, running, and managing code cells in Jupyter Notebooks within VS Code.

 ### Step 5: Run Notebook Cells

 - Once you have a notebook, you can write your Python code in a cell.